 Health and Well Being

-Student Health Information & Consent Form for Grades PK-12th
+- Student Health Information & Consent Form for Grades PK-12th

-Students with special medical conditions, severe allergies, or asthma will need a copy of an Asthma Action Plan, Anaphalaxis Action Plan, or other Action Plan on file.
+Students with special medical conditions, severe allergies, or asthma will need a copy of an Asthma Action Plan, Anaphylaxis Action Plan, or other Action Plan on file.
 The plan must be signed by a physician and returned to school before the first day of class.
 Please call our nurse to discuss any special medical concerns.

 Georgia Form 3231—Proof of Immunization